belgoros/hello-javafx-maven/README.md

 **Running:**

-- To run the javaFX application: *mvn jfx:run*
+- To run the javaFX application: **mvn jfx:run**
-- To run tests: *mvn clean install*
+- To run tests: **mvn clean install**

-*To be fixed:*
+**To be fixed:**

 On OS X, the first test run always fails because the *RobotExecutor* is started and it takes some time for launching.
-As a result, when I simulate typing '*toto*' in a textfield, it 'looses' the first letter and types in '*oto*'.
+As a result, when I simulate typing **'toto'** in a textfield, it 'looses' the first letter and types in **'oto'**.
 The RobotExecutor stays running and the second test run is OK.

 On a WindowsPC no RobotExecutor launched and everything passes from the very first time.